-Since the RI sessions are new to the ACC, they are described in detail below.
+Because the RI sessions are a recent addition to the ACC, they are described in detail below.

-The RI sessions are intended to provide the authors an opportunity to present their work to a larger audience, enhance the interaction for conference participants, and encourage attendees to discuss with more authors during the interactive presentation that takes place after all 3-minute oral presentations.
+The RI sessions are intended to provide the authors an opportunity to present their work to a larger audience, enhance the interaction for conference participants, and encourage attendees to discuss with more authors during the interactive presentations.

-Each morning RI session consists of the following:
+Each RI session will take place in spatial.chat and consists of the following: